syk0saje/git-gud/README.md

 ```

 When this is done before merging, what is called a "fast-forward" is possible,
-meaning no additional commit for the merge has to be created, preserving a
+meaning no additional commit for the merge has to be created.
+This is helpful
-linear history.
-Some complications may also arise from merge commits that have
-two parents, which is common for unrebased branches.
+in case you want to preserve a linear history.

 This doesn't always run free of conflicts, however, and you might be asked to
 resolve some manually.
 To do so, just stage your changes and `git rebase